-$^{^{270}}$ IDB-FAO, 2022.
+&lt;sup>268 IDB-FAO, 2022.
 BL-L1042, 2022.
 Social & Gender Assessment

-- The post-harvesting node traverses greatly with the tertiary sector (wholesale, coastal tourism, restaurant industry, etc.); therefore, finding ways in which projects can allow women to provide products and services directly to these sectors is recommended (such as Pesca Tours in Sartaneja, Sarteneja Homestays, Food tours, etc.). - Further research is required at the post-harvesting node to understand better the roles of women, men, and youths within the sector. - Financial transactions occur in many ways and in many different contexts.
-Men and women are involved in sales of catch, whether at the open market, through a middle salesperson, cooperative or exclusive buyers.
-Men and women fishers and spouses would benefit from financial literacy programs especially considering that most do not have safety nets.
+- The post-harvesting node traverses considerably with the tertiary sector (wholesale, coastal tourism, restaurant industry, etc.); therefore, finding ways in which projects can allow women to provide products and services directly to these sectors is recommended (such as Pesca Tours in Sartaneja, Sarteneja Homestays, Food tours, etc.). - Further research is required at the post-harvesting node to understand better the roles of women, men, and youths within the sector.